kesiev/rewtro/manual/README.md

 Even if it's quite straightforward what's going on, I'll explain what's happening in that [data block](datablocks.md) later but, for now, let's accept this _Hello, World!_ as it is.

-Rewtro system can be configured to have different default fonts, screen resolution, and mor.
-I'd like to explain you how to do that changing this _Hello, World!_ a little.
-I promise to add few screenshots, okay?
+Rewtro system can be configured to have different default fonts, screen resolution, and more.
+I'd like to explain to you how to do that changing this _Hello, World!_ a little.
+I promise to add a few screenshots, okay?

 ## System configuration